-It's flu season, and the single best way to prevent the seasonal flu is by getting yearly vaccines.
+The single best way to prevent seasonal flu is by getting yearly vaccines.
 The influenza vaccine is safe and does not cause the flu.

-Your age and that of your children might put you and them at greater risk of having problems with the flu.
-Children younger than 6 months old are too young to get shots, but the best way to protect them is to make sure other people in their families get their shots.
+The Centers for Disease Control and Prevention recommends everyone age 6 months and older get a yearly influenza vaccine.
+Children younger than 6 months old are too young to get the influenza vaccine, so the best way to protect them is to make sure other people in their families get their flu shots.

 - Pregnant women

 - Anyone 6 months or older with a chronic health problem such as asthma, kidney disorders, heart disease, cancer or an impaired immune system

 - Adults 50 or older who may be at high risk to get flu complications

 “Severe influenza complications are most common in children younger than 2 years old,” according to the CDC.
 Each year, about 20,000 children under the age of 5 are hospitalized because of flu-related complications.